 Meditate as long as you can.
 If you are comfortable meditating for 5 minutes, then go for it.
 If you enjoy 60 minutes session, then do that.
 Many people find they can carve out 20 minutes of their day for meditation, and that’s a great number.
 20 minutes a day can really show you the benefits.

 What matters most is how effectively you meditate.
 If you aim for longer sessions but your mind is not ready to co-operate at that moment then stop the practice.
 You can always skip the practice if your mind is not prepared for it.

 You also have to remember that it is not easy to sit quietly for a long time without any physical activity.
 This is one of the biggest differences between meditation and yoga, during yoga you’re in constant flow, however, meditation requires you to access the stillness within.
 This requires conscious effort to have control over the mind.
 You have to constantly monitor yourself to decide what is best for you.
 So start meditating today and maintain the consistency of practicing in order to extend how long you’re able to sit for.
 Of course, the more you practice, the more you will be able to sit for longer periods and gain those benefits.

 Meditation Plans for Beginners, Intermediates and Experienced Practitioners

 Instead of skipping the practice entirely, it is recommended to spend at least 5-15 minutes every day.
 If your job demands your maximum time then, 5 minutes sessions are absolutely fine.
 Especially when getting started, try not to focus on the amount of time but rather the quality of that time spent.

 Ideally, take a break whenever you feel stressed and meditate.
 The task that kept you occupied for a long time could be getting completed sooner than you thought with the meditation practice.
-That is the power of meditation, it restores your energy and your brain functions sharply as if you are starting a fresh day.
+That is the power of meditation, it restores your energy, and your brain functions sharply as if you are starting a fresh day.

 Beginners can start with 5-10 minutes session daily and then gradually increase the duration.
 You have to give time to yourself to enter a meditative state.
-The first few minutes can be considered as time spent for warm up.
+The first few minutes can be considered as time spent for warm-up.
 Once you gain control over your thought process then, your actual meditation time starts.

 Intermediates can practice for 10-20 minutes.
 There is no perfect definition of ‘Intermediates’ in this context.
 Once you are comfortable with 5-10 minutes of a session you can test your tolerance level by increasing the duration.
 If you are able to control the thought process of your mind for a long time then you have actually benefited from your prior meditation sessions.
 You notice the results of meditation generally after one to two months of practice.